‘Brexit scenarios’ partly to blame for Dover congestion, says ports chief

 Drivers lack scannable barcodes needed for the rapid check of lorries at ports including Dover, and temporary workaround could be in place until Monday, the RHA said.

 A message on the HMRC site says: “We are undertaking robust investigations into our systems to address the underlying issues behind this outage.
-We will provide a further update by midday, Monday 11 April.”
+We will provide a further update by midday on 11 April.”

 Hauliers have said it has been taking 15 to 20 minutes for each driver to clear checks needed since full customs controls came into force at the beginning of January.